NeXTLinux/nextlinux-engine/docs/content/docs/usage/cli_usage/feeds/feed_synchronization.md

 weight: 1
 ---

-When the Anchore Engine runs it will begin to synchronize security feed data from the Anchore feed service.
+When the Nextlinux Engine runs it will begin to synchronize security feed data from the Nextlinux feed service.

 CVE data for Linux distributions such as Alpine, CentOS, Debian, Oracle, Red Hat and Ubuntu will be downloaded.
 The initial sync may take anywhere from  10 to 60 minutes depending on the speed of your network connection.

 ### Checking Feed Status

-Starting with Anchore Engine version 0.2.0 the status of the feed synchronization can be retrieved through the API and Anchore CLI.
+Starting with Nextlinux Engine version 0.2.0 the status of the feed synchronization can be retrieved through the API and Nextlinux CLI.

 ```
 nextlinux-cli system feeds list